-5.1.
-The driver when hired to drive to any particular destination shall, subject to any directions given by the hirer, proceed to that destination by the shortest available route.
+6.1 The driver when hired to drive to any particular destination shall, subject to any directions given by the hirer, proceed to that destination by the shortest available route.

-6. TAXIMETER

-The driver of a hackney carriage shall:-
+7 Taximeter

-- 6.1 when standing or plying for hire, keep the meter of the vehicle locking in the position in which no fare is recorded on the face of the taximeter; - 6.2 as soon as the vehicle is hired and before commencing the journey, bring the machinery of the taximeter into action until the termination of the hiring.
-The sign bearing the

-- words "FOR HIRE" shall be operated so that these are not legible by persons outside the carriage as soon as the carriage is hired; - 6.3 ensure, during the continuance of any hiring, that the display of the fare on the taximeter is not concealed in any manner or by any means and that such display is distinctly and plainly visible and legible to any person hiring or being conveyed in the vehicle; - 6.4 cause the display of the fare on the taximeter to be kept properly illuminated throughout the hiring; - 6.5 report immediately to the Council any failure of the taximeter; - 6.6 not tamper with or permit any person to tamper with the taximeter, with the fittings thereof or with the seals affixed thereto. - 6.7.
-Where a taximeter is an item of equipment in a private hire vehicle, the driver shall use the taximeter in a similar fashion to that in a hackney carriage, bringing the taximeter into action when the journey begins.
+- 7.1 A hackney carriage driver shall adhere to the below conditions. - 7.2 When standing or plying for hire, keep the meter of the vehicle in the position in which no fare is recorded on the face of the taximeter. - 7.3 As soon as the vehicle is hired and before commencing the journey, bring the equipment of the taximeter into use until the termination of the hiring.
+The external sign bearing the words "FOR HIRE" shall be switched off as soon as the carriage is hired. - 7.4 Ensure, during the continuance of any hiring, that the display of the fare on the taximeter kept properly illuminated, is not concealed clearly visible and legible to any person hiring or being conveyed in the vehicle. - 7.5 Report immediately to the Council any failure of the taximeter. - 7.6 Not tamper with or permit any person to tamper with the taximeter, with the fittings thereof or with the seals affixed thereto.

-7. FARE
+7.7 Where a taximeter is an item of equipment in a private hire vehicle, the driver shall use the taximeter in the same fashion to that in a hackney carriage.

+8 Fare

-- 7.1 The driver of a hackney carriage shall not require for a journey a fare greater than that authorised by the Table of Fares in force within the district in respect of hackney carriages. - 7.2 The driver of a private hire vehicle in which a taximeter is installed shall not require a fare greater than that shown in the Table of Fares by the private hire operator and approved by the Council.
-Where a journey is carried out under an agreement with the hirer (a contract of hire) the driver shall not require a fare greater than that which was agreed upon prior to the journey commencing. - 7.3 The driver shall not wilfully or negligently cause or suffer the Fare Table fixed upon the vehicle to be inverted or detached or altered or the letters or figures on such Table to be in any manner or by any means concealed at any time. - 7.4 The driver shall not use a hackney carriage in a district under a contract or purported contract of private hire except at a rate of fares or charges not greater than that fixed by the Table of Fares.
-(Such contract must be made otherwise than with or through the driver of the relevant hackney carriage vehicle which it is plying for hire or waiting at a stand for hackney carriages.) - 7.5 The driver shall, if required by the hirer, provide a receipt for the fare paid. - 7.6 The driver of a Private Hire vehicle shall not demand from any hirer of a licensed vehicle a fare in excess of any previously agreed for that hiring between the hirer and the operator or, if the vehicle is fitted with a meter and there has been no previous agreement as to the fare, any fare greater than that shown on the face of the taximeter for journeys that begin and end within the district.
+- 8.1 The driver of a hackney carriage vehicle shall not require for a journey a fare greater than that authorised by the Table of Fares in force within the district in respect of hackney carriages. - 8.2 The driver shall not use a hackney carriage vehicle in a district under a contract or purported contract of private hire except at a rate of fares or charges not greater than that fixed by the Table of Fares.
+(Such contract must be made otherwise than with or through the driver of the relevant hackney carriage vehicle which it is plying for hire or waiting at a stand for hackney carriages.) - 8.3 The driver of a hackney carriage vehicle shall ensure that the customer is provided with the choice of payment via card or cash. - 8.4 The driver of a private hire vehicle in which a taximeter is installed shall not require a fare greater than that shown in the Table of Fares by the private hire operator and approved by the Council.
+Where a journey is carried out under an agreement with the hirer (a contract of hire) the driver shall not require a fare greater than that which was agreed upon prior to the journey commencing. - 8.5 The driver of a private hire vehicle shall not demand from any hirer of a licensed vehicle a fare in excess of any previously agreed for that hiring between the hirer and the operator or, if the vehicle is fitted with a meter and there has been no previous agreement as to the fare, any fare greater than that shown on the face of the taximeter for journeys that begin and end within the district. - 8.6 The driver shall ensure the table of fares is and remains fixed, in a manner which is visible at all times to passengers.
+In addition, the drive will ensure the table of fares does not become damaged, defaced or illegible, and is replaced promptly if necessary. - 8.7 The driver shall, if required by the hirer, provide a receipt for the fare paid.